 Things You'll Need

-Make a pin bib apron.
+Make a pin bib apron for your wartime nurse costume.
 Cut a square of white muslin that covers the chest to the top of the breast area.
 Cut a larger square that will cover most of the skirt, and a strip of fabric to make the tie for the apron.
 The tie needs to be long enough to wrap around you and still tie.

 Pin the bodice of the apron to the middle of the apron skirt.
 Use hem tape to join these two pieces together.
 Using the iron, fuse the hem tape to the bodice of the apron first, according to manufacturer's directions.
 Fuse a section of hem tape along the top edge of the apron skirt.
 Then add the apron tie and to join the tie to the apron.